hshurabi/ProjLab/README.md

 ## 📁 Folder Structure

-When you create a project, `projectgen` will make:
+When you create a project, `ProjLab` will make:

 ```
 PROJECT_ROOT/